 CHRONOLOGY: Kizumonogatari is the first story chronologically, taking place immediately before the events of Nekomonogatari Black (Kuro).

 As if the Monogatari series didn’t already experiment all over the place and make bold choices, this trilogy does it even more.
-The music is distinct in being one of two styles: Either it is intense, minimalist piano and strings to build intensity with occasional war drums, or it is 70’s jazz bordering on Muzak.
-And both work amazingly well and take amazingly different takes on similar musical themes throughout all three movies.
+The music is distinct in being one of three styles: Sometimes it is intense, minimalist piano and strings to build intensity with occasional war drums, othres it is 70’s jazz bordering on Muzak, and then specific fights will get techno tracks like The Matrix.
+And all work amazingly well and take amazingly different takes on similar musical themes throughout all three movies.

 The entire trilogy has an afternoon sepia color theme, character designs are slightly altered from the main series and the style of animation itself changes frequently throughout.
 Backgrounds are spacious, large, and rendered in extreme detail, often 3D, to the point where at times it almost feels like Roger Rabbit with the 2D stylized animated characters overlaid onto such a detailed environment.